-WHEREFORE, Plaintiffs Adam Huff and Laura Hope Huff, individually and on behalf of H.H. and E.H., by counsel, respectfully pray that the Court enter judgment in their favor and against Defendants, jointly and severally, for damages sufficient to compensate them for their losses, reasonable attorney fees and litigation expenses together with interest as permitted by law, costs and all other relief proper in the premises.
+WHEREFORE, Plaintiffs Adam Huff and Laura Hope Huff, individually and on behalf of H.H. and E.H., by counsel, respectfully pray that the Court enter judgment in their favor and against Defendants, jointly and severally, for damages sufficient to compensate them for their losses, for an injunction ordering Defendants to (a) remove or expunge Adam's name and personal identifiers from the Child Protective Index, and (b) undergo not less than eight hours of training on compliance with the Americans with Disabilities Act by an independent nonprofit acceptable to the Court at Defendants' expense; reasonable attorney fees and litigation expenses together with interest as permitted by law, costs and all other relief proper in the premises.